billbillbilly/website/content/games.md

 date: ''
 ---

 I like video games (PC/XBOX/SWITCH/Mobile games...) and have spent a lot of time on it.
 I almost get rid of PC games after I switched to Mac from Windows.
 Thanks to Mac's graphic card.
 I used to play and make some VR games deployed on Oculus quest 2, but I am not a fan of VR because dizziness just made me so uncomfortable.
 15 min is the maximum time I can play with my quest 2.
 Now, I am working on a game series called **SillySimilation** with Unity.
+Maybe I could do some games in R one day.

 <div class="splitline">
   <hr>